mhaack/mh-site/src/posts/2022-11-22-the-moving-spiders.md

 Wiring diagram:
 {% image "/images/halloween-spiders_steckplatine.png", "wiring diagram" "x-small"%}

 For the final assembly soldered the cables and some headers to a [Wemos protoboard](https://www.wemos.cc/en/latest/d1_mini_shield/protoboard.html).
 The Wemos D1 Mini is put on top of that.
-For the motor controller I went with a L298 dual motor board, no extra soldering is needed here.
+For the motor controller I went with an L298 dual motor board, no extra soldering is needed here.

 Assembling the motor part with the cylinder for winding the thread requires some tryout.
 I went with some wood construction.
 3D printing a bracket would maybe be a better option, but I don't have a 3D printer :-)